seisman/HinetPy/README.rst

 Citation
 ========

-If you find this package useful, please consider cite the package in either of the following ways:
+If you find this package useful, please consider citing the package in either of the following ways:

 **Cite the HinetPy paper (preferred)**